All Episodes

 You know, look at this.

-Under the auspices of Chairman Senator Rob Portman of Ohio, the Permanent Subcommittee on Investigations has released a report confirming allegations that an NGO with connections to Obama's 2008 campaign and use of taxpayer dollars attempted to oust Israeli Prime Minister Benjamin Netanyahu in 2015.
+I've got a Washington Post story under the auspices of Chairman Senator Rob Portman of Ohio, the Permanent Subcommittee on Investigations has released a report confirming allegations that an NGO with connections to Obama's 2008 campaign and use of taxpayer dollars attempted to oust Israeli Prime Minister Benjamin Netanyahu in 2015.

 President Obama has had the worst relationship of any U.S. president with the elected prime minister of the Jewish state.

-Press release goes on to say that today U.S. Senators Rob Portman and Claire McCaskill and chairman and ranking member of the Permanent Subcommittee on Investigations released a bipartisan report examining the U.S. State Department's grants to one voice, a nongovernmental organization operating in Israel and the Palestinian territories.
+Press release goes on to say that today, U.S. Senators Rob Portman and Claire McCaskill, and chairman and ranking member of the Permanent Subcommittee on Investigations, released a bipartisan report examining the U.S. State Department's grants to One Voice, a non-governmental organization operating in Israel and the Palestinian territories.

-The group received 350,000 taxpayer dollars in grants from the U.S. State Department to support peace negotiations between the Israelis and Palestinian authority over a 14-month grant period ending in November 2014.
+The group received $350,000 taxpayer dollars in grants from the U.S. State Department to support peace negotiations between the Israelis and Palestinian Authority over a 14-month grant period ending in November 2014.

 In December of 2014, Israeli elections were called for following the collapse of peace negotiations.

-The subcommittee's investigation concludes that one voice Israel complied with the terms of the State Department grants within days after the grant period ended, however, the group deployed the campaign infrastructure and resources created in part using U.S. grant funds to support a political campaign to defeat the incumbent Israeli government known as V-15.
+Within days after the grant period ended, however, the group deployed the campaign infrastructure and resources created in part using U.S. grant funds to support a political campaign to defeat the incumbent Israeli government known as V-15.

 Do you understand what they're saying here?